 Start by creating a log that shows you where every dollar is spent.
 I like to do this old school style, in a paper notebook each month.
 Simply jot down expenses and income in one place.
 A Google spreadsheet is another easy place to log expenses.

 After a month or two, you’ll have a great snapshot of your regular expenditures.
 From here you can figure out where to start cutting back.
 True, some expenses will be harder to trim than others.
 But there are easy ways to save, as you’ll see!

 Big Areas to Make Cut Backs in Your Budget

-- Do you have credit cards that carry interest?
+Credit Cards – Do you have credit cards that carry interest?
 Before you even consider saving for a vacation, start paying those off in full.

-- Check bank accounts and credit card statements at least once a week.
+Watch your accounts – Check bank accounts and credit card statements at least once a week.
 When you put those on the back burner, it’s easy to spend more freely.
 By keeping a constant watch, you’ll see how quickly small purchases add up.

-Negotiating Lower Rates
+Negotiate Lower Rates for Bills

 Companies are often open to negotiations on outstanding bills and monthly payments.
-It’s acceptable to call large companies and negotiate a lower monthly rate.
-We do this about every 6 months with our auto insurance and cell phone carrier.
+It’s acceptable to call large companies and negotiate a lower rate on your monthly accounts.
+I do this about every 6 months with my auto insurance and cell phone carrier.

-- Gather up all your regular bills, including the cable bill and insurance bills like home owners, auto and life insurance policies.
+- Gather up all your regular bills, including the cable bill and insurance bills like homeowners, auto and life insurance policies.